 The examination is open to anyone who wishes to take it.
 There are no absolute entry requirements, but regular attendance on a course is strongly recommended.

-To register for the DPI exam, simply download the Exam entry form and follow the instructions.
-Please submit the completed and signed form by post or by emailing a scan to email@example.com.
+To register for the DPI exam, simply download the DPI Entry Form and follow the instructions.
+Please submit the completed and signed form by post or by emailing a scan to firstname.lastname@example.org.
 A Candidate is only fully registered when the exam fee has been received and payment has been cleared.

 You should also read the Candidate Regulations.